Topics covered: Recombinant DNA 4

 I could take any piece of DNA, say from a drosophila, and I can mutate the DNA in vitro.
 I can change this base from a G to a C. There's a right, there's a proper protocol and cooking trick for doing that.
 It involves putting a certain oligo over it and extending, and it doesn't matter exactly how.

 I could delete something from this.
 Maybe I'll use a restriction enzyme to cut it open, et cetera.
 Basically I could, I can fuse genes together.
 I can do whatever kind of construction of pieces of DNA and modifications of pieces of DNA that I would like to do in vitro.
 I can then take that mutated gene, let's say the gene is an enzyme, encodes an enzyme, and the enzyme has an active site.
 I could change the code for the amino acid right at the active site to see if that amino acid really matters or not.
 I can do any of those things.

 Well, you can also do such things as simply inject DNA into a fertilized egg.
 In fact, at the stage where there's a male and a female pronucleus that haven't fused yet right after fertilization.
 You can take your little pipette and a needle and you can inject some of the DNA you want into the male pronucleus, and then when the male pronucleus and the female pronucleus fuse and the embryo grows it will have your DNA.

 You can make mice that carry whatever gene you've modified like this.
 You can also not, you, you can also not just modify a piece of DNA and add, this is gene addition, you can also do gene subtraction.
 You can do gene subtraction and, again, I won't worry about the details here, by taking embryonic stem cells.
 Much in the news these days, and we may come back to them.
 And in vitro, working with embryonic stem cells, to transform a piece of DNA that has been arranged to recombine into the gene of interest and know it out.

-So, if you build, if you build a piece of DNA in vitro and you put it into a whole bunch of embryonic stem cells you can select, by various clever techniques, for those embryonic stem cells that have taken up your gene.
+So, if you build, if you build a piece of DNA in vitro and you put it into a whole bunch of embryonic stem cells you can select, by various cleaver techniques, for those embryonic stem cells that have taken up your gene.
 And not just taken it up but slammed it into the normal locus in place of the normal locus.

 So, the basic point of this now, to summarize these many lectures is we're now at the point where this picture that we saw at the, at the beginning, function, gene, protein, that we understood now first as a methodology, genetics, biochemistry.

 And then we understood how genes encode proteins through molecular biology.
 These tools of recombinant DNA allow us to move in any direction.
 You want to find the gene underlying a function, find the gene for Huntington's disease?

 If I want to find what a certain protein does, its function, I could get the gene for that protein.
 I could knock out the gene for that protein and see what its function is.

 Suddenly, for the mathematicians amongst the group, this becomes a commutative diagram, which you can chase around in any direction.
 That is, in a sense, what the 20th century was about, was intellectually these two disciplines merging through molecular biology and then recombinant DNA giving you all the tools that if you're sitting at any place in this triangle you can move this way and that way, from a gene to a protein, from a protein to a gene, from a function to a gene, from a function to a protein.
 Much of the rest of the course we'll talk about how you use these tools, but this brings to a close this first chunk of the course about the concepts and the methodologies of molecular biology.
 Now, if you hang on one more minute, this is my last lecture for a while.
 I won't be, we're having an exam on, we have a quiz on Monday, and then Bob's taking over again.

 One, I won't see you before the World Series is over so everyone please think good thoughts about the Red Sox.
 Number two, I will not see you before the election.
 Vote.